-The court will only make a determination regarding parenting time if it is in the best interest of the child.
+The court will only make a determination regarding parenting time if it is in the child’s best interest.

 Under limited circumstances, the court may agree to a modification of a custody agreement.
-For instance, the court will take under consideration a modification where there are facts that were unknown at the time of the prior court order.
+For instance, the court will consider a modification where there are facts unknown at the time of the prior court order.

 In addition, the court may consider where there has been a substantial change in circumstance of the child, the child’s residential parent, or either parent when there is a shared parenting decree.

-In general, the court will retain the residential parent designated in the prior order unless the modification is in the best interest of the child and the residential parent agrees to a change or both parents under a shared parenting agreement consent to the change in designation.
+In general, the court will retain the residential parent designated in the prior order unless the modification is in the child’s best interest and the residential parent agrees to a change or both parents under a shared parenting agreement consent to the change in designation.

 Furthermore, the court will consider whether the child has been integrated into the family of the new residential parent and if the advantages of a change in environment outweigh the harm.

-If you have a child custody arrangement in place but are seeking a modification, it is usually in your best interest to consult an attorney.
+If you have a child custody arrangement in place but seek a modification, it is usually in your best interest to consult an attorney.
 Call our office at (330) 968-2547 to discuss your legal options with a Canton child custody lawyer today.